-Like nature, an ecological garden functions as a holistic self-sustaining ecosystem.
+An ecological garden functions as a holistic, self-sustaining ecosystem.
 This is similar to the concept of a closed-loop system.
 Rather than relying on external inputs like chemical fertilizer, city water, pesticides, and produce grown thousands of miles away, an ecological garden captures rainwater, builds healthy soil, stores carbon, attracts bees, and produces loads of nutritious food.

 Ecological gardens support pollinators.
 There is growing attention to the crisis facing bees and there's a lot you can do in your own yard to be part of the solution.
 Including native pollinator plants in your design not only supports local bee populations but also attracts butterflies and hummingbirds, and ensures large crops of fruit.